Name and location

 The association aims in particular:

-To establish hemp in society in a sustainable way, to become a contact for the authorities, as well as to set standards for the distribution of hemp products.
+To establish hemp sustainably in society, to become a contact for the authorities, and to establish standards for the distribution of hemp products.

 The association is denominationally and politically neutral.

 The association has the following means at its disposal for the pursuit of its purpose:

 - Membership fees

 The membership fees are determined annually by the general meeting.
 Active members pay a higher fee than passive members.
 Honorary members are exempt from the fee.

 The business year corresponds to the calendar year.